-What you must pay when you get these Services that are covered for you services Medical nutrition therapy There is no coinsurance.
-This benefit is for people with diabetes, renal (kidney) disease (but copayment, or not on dialysis), or after a kidney transplant when ordered by your deductible for doctor. members eligible for Medicare-covered We cover 3 hours of one-on-one counseling services during your medical nutrition first year that you receive medical nutrition therapy services under therapy services.
-Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
+Services that are covered for you What you must pay when you get these services Medical nutrition therapy This benefit is for people with diabetes, renal (kidney) disease (but not on dialysis), or after a kidney transplant when ordered by your doctor.
+We cover 3 hours of one-on-one counseling services during your first year that you receive medical nutrition therapy services under Medicare (this includes our plan, any other Medicare Advantage plan, or Original Medicare), and 2 hours each year after that.
 If your condition, treatment, or diagnosis changes, you may be able to receive more hours of treatment with a physician's order.
 A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year.
-Medicare Diabetes Prevention Program (MDPP) There is no coinsurance, MDPP services will be covered for eligible Medicare beneficiaries copayment, or under all Medicare health plans. deductible for members eligible for MDPP is a structured health behavior change intervention that the Medicare-covered provides practical training in long-term dietary change, increased MDPP benefit. physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
+There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered medical nutrition therapy services.
+Medicare Diabetes Prevention Program (MDPP) MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
+MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
+There is no coinsurance, copayment, or deductible for members eligible for the Medicare-covered MDPP benefit.

-Services that are covered for you Medicare Part B prescription drugs

-Requires prior authorization (approval in advance) to be covered.
-Some drugs in each category listed below may require you to try a different drug first before we can cover the requested drug (this is called "step therapy").

-These drugs are covered under Part B of Original Medicare.
-Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include:

-- Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services - Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan - Clotting factors you give yourself by injection if you have hemophilia - Immunosuppressive Drugs, if you were enrolled in Medicare Part A at the time of the organ transplant - Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to postmenopausal osteoporosis, and cannot self-administer the drug - Antigens - Certain oral anti-cancer drugs and anti-nausea drugs - Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) - Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases www.VivaHealth.com/Medicare/MemberResources
+Chapter 4.
+Medical Benefits Chart (what is covered and what you pay) What you must pay when you get these Services that are covered for you services Medicare Part B prescription drugs • 20% of the cost for Requires prior authorization (approval in advance) to be Medicare-covered Part covered.
+Some drugs in each category listed below may require B drugs (including you to try a different drug first before we can cover the requested chemotherapy drugs). drug (this is called "step therapy").
+Medicare Part B These drugs are covered under Part B of Original Medicare. prescription drugs may be Members of our plan receive coverage for these drugs through subject to step therapy our plan.
+Covered drugs include: requirements.
+Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting physician, hospital outpatient, or ambulatory surgical center services • Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan Clotting factors you give yourself by injection if you have hemophilia Immunosuppressive Drugs, if you were enrolled in Medicare Part A at the time of the organ transplant Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to postmenopausal osteoporosis, and cannot self-administer the drug Antigens Certain oral anti-cancer drugs and anti-nausea drugs Certain drugs for home dialysis, including heparin, the www.VivaHealth.com/Medicare/MemberResources

+- antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Epogen®, Procrit®, Epoetin Alfa, Aranesp®, or Darbepoetin Alfa) - Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases